nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 single-sign on.
 Use this only on fresh installations with no existing data, or on systems where encryption has not already been enabled.
 It is not possible to disable it.

+``encryption:drop-legacy-filekey`` scans the files for the legacy filekey format using RC4 and get rid of it (if master key is enabled).
+The operation can be quite slow as it needs to rewrite each encrypted file.
+If you do not do it files will be migrated to drop their legacy filekey on the first modification.
+If you have old files from Nextcloud<25 still using base64 encoding this will migrate them to the binary format and save about 33% disk space.

 See :doc:`../configuration_files/encryption_configuration` to learn more.